palmaresHQ/palmares/packages/databases/docs/consumers/reference/managers.md

 #### remove

 By design, no more delete without where issues!
-It'll only work if you add `.remove()` and a `.where()` clause on your QuerySet.
+It'll only work if you add `.remove()` and a `.where()` clause on your [QuerySet](https://github.com/palmaresHQ/palmares/blob/model-fields-new-api/packages/databases/docs/consumers/reference/querysets.md) .
 You can still use `force: true` to delete all the data without `.where()` but this guarantee that you can safely delete your data without worrying.

 _Example_: